How to Send Cheers

 GIF button before you send a Cheer, then search through the GIPHY library for the perfect GIF for the recipient.

-Give a TINYgiftcard
+Give a Limeade Listening giftcard

 Send anonymous Cheers